-Effective resource management is a key way for organizations to streamline operations and improve business outcomes.
+Effective resource management is a key way for organisations to streamline operations and improve business outcomes.
 A company’s human resources — and their valuable skills and contributions — are tangible assets that are critical for optimal functionality.
-As with any other asset, it is only natural that proper management of these resources, a task typically managed by the organization’s PMO, would translate into greater returns over time.
+As with any other asset, it is only natural that proper management of these resources, a task typically managed by the organisation’s PMO, would translate into greater returns over time.
 Today, one of the most powerful strategies businesses and their PMOs are deploying to improve their resource and capacity planning is the implementation of Agile principles.

 The Benefits of Resource and Capacity Planning

 How is resource and capacity management helpful in advancing business goals?
 In a recent KeyedIn “Ask the Experts” video titled The Keys to Effective Capacity Planning, KeyedIn Projects’ principal product expert Colin Gibbins likened it to building a road in front of your team that allows them to continue traveling forward even as they work on current initiatives.

 “Capacity planning is about building enough road to drive down so that you have the right number of people available and you are not constantly fighting exceptions,”.
 He adds that such planning requires that PMOs examine all timeframes, budgets and resource options to understand just how much “road” they’ll need to lay out.
 We’ll examine this concept more in a moment, but first, let’s examine the “exceptions” to which Gibbins is referring.